Answer:

 If you are not limited by a budget or want the best possible performance in productivity, there are consumer CPUs with far more cores.

 Alternatively, go for the Ryzen 5900X(12c/24t).
-It is $250 cheaper, it is just as fast, and it only loses 4 cores.
+It is $250 less expensive, it is just as swift, and it only loses 4 cores.

 An Intel alternative would be the i9-10980XE which is an 18c/36t, but it is not as fast and will set you back $1000.